mimium-org/mimium/README.md

 }
 ```

 You can also write a note-level processing by using `@` operator which specifies the time when the function will be executed.
+Another special keyword `now` can be used for getting current logical time.
 An event scheduling is sample-accurate because the scheduler is driven by an audio driver.

 ```rust